venk120soft/Javasript-learnings/README.md

 This will not work for the same element's multiple events, to handle this we have to use event.stopImmediatePropagation()

-## What is the difference between Controlled and un controlled inputs?
+## What is the difference between controlled and un-controlled inputs?
 In most cases, we recommend using controlled components to implement forms.

 In a controlled component, form data is handled by a React component.
 The alternative is uncontrolled components, where form data is handled by the DOM itself.